 Mr Kuhta said: ‘‘No two copies are the same.
-Each copy has its own DNA, it is like a fingerprint which identifies which is copy one, which is copy two, which is copy three right the way through to copy 228.
+Each copy has its own DNA, it is like a fingerprint which identifies which is copy one, which is copy two, which is copy three right the way through to

 ‘‘My heart sank.
 It was a feeling of sadness to think we were dealing with stolen property.”

-Scott, of Manor Grange, Wingate, had hoarded the Folio at the two-up two-down former council home he shared with his elderly mother Hannah, in Washington, Tyne and Wear, since stealing it in 1998, the court heard.
+Scott, of Manor Grange, Wingate, had hoarded the Folio at the two-up two-down former council home he shared with his elderly mother Hannah, in Washington, Tyne and Wear, since stealing it in 1998,

 The trial continues.